MEGAZORDI/Shell-Generator/README.md

 I still have a lot to work on this project and I leave here some of my ideas not in order.
 To do:

-1 - Add listener when shell is generated\n2 - Animation on points
+1 - Add listener when shell is generated
+2 - Animation on points
 3 - Add more payloads, Windows is a priority
 4 - Powershell base64 is a priority